Zenfetch/promptManager/README.md

 ## How to use

-Open up your command pallette in VSCode and type `Show Prompt Manager UI`.
+Open up your command pallette in VSCode (⌘⇧P on Mac) and type `Show Prompt Manager UI`.
 This will immediately create a `generated_prompts` directory which will house the `prompt.proto` file along with any prompts you create using the extension.
-When you `Save` a prompt, the prompt is stored as a `.pb` file which can be read in your code using the protobuf library.
+You can configure the `generated_prompts` path in the extension settings (⌘, on Mac).
+When you `Save` a prompt, it is stored as a `.pb` file which can be read in your code using the protobuf library.
 Below is the Prompt schema along with example code to read the prompts for Python.
 Make sure you have protobuf installed on your machine.

 ### Protobuf Schema